you-zhou/notes/dev.md

 In a nut shell, modules are **Python files** that end in `.py`, and have a name that is importable.
 > PEP 8 states that module filenames should be short and in lowercase.
 Underscores may be used for readability.

+Note:
+Even though it is allowed to have underscore `_`  in module names, it is not

 ##### executing modules as scripts
 Put execution statements inside `if __name__ == "__main__":`.
 Then it will ONLY be executed when the module is ran as a script.